Without trying to stereotype a country or culture and its food it’s hard for most people not to associate India with

 Getting the message to each restaurant or hotel on the itinerary was easy ‘No Spice’ was the massage on my food listing, however at times there were situations where comments from waiters were such as ‘this is very mild’!

-However what is mild to one person in a place like India where a life-time of chili consumption has dulled their taste senses and therefore blows the top of your mouth off as I found out on a few occasions where my British politeness to at least try came to the fore.
+However what is mild to one person in a place like India where a life-time of chilli consumption has dulled their taste senses and therefore blows the top of your mouth off as I found out on a few occasions where my British politeness to at least try came to the fore.

 One example travelling by rail from Delhi to Kalka an innocuous looking omelet served for breakfast on the train looked like to best choice, the other being of course a curry dish.